lancetipton/composer-wysiwyg/README.md

-# ComposeIt - WYSIWYG
+# Compose-It ( WYSIWYG Editor )

-## Why

-  * Could not find a WYSIWYG that was small, and fit my needs
-  * The closest I found was [pell.js](https://github.com/jaredreich/pell)
-    * pell.js is simple and straight forward, but only has a static layout.
-I needed a pop-up layout
-    * At first I just forked pell.js, but eventually I just re-wrote everything
-    * Also ended up adding a few more features
+I could not find a WYSIWYG that was **small** and fit my needs.
+The closest I found was [pell.js](https://github.com/jaredreich/pell).
+Pell.js is simple and straight forward, but only has a static layout.
+I needed a pop-up layout.
+At first I just forked forked it, but eventually I just re-wrote everything and also added a few more features.

-## Minimum Browser Support ( nothing guaranteed )

-  * Chrome 5
-  * Firefox 4
-  * Safari 5
-  * Opera 11.6

 ## Install